Use Omni to discover books available through the library, whether they're ebooks or physical.

 Having trouble finding books on a specific topic?
 Here are some hints.

 The majority of our e-books are included in the Library Catalogue and can be found with any search.

 The following resources contain collections of e-books.
 Most offer the option to create an account for yourself and save books, as well as adding notations and highlighting.
-There is overlap between these collections, and you may find the same books in more than one place.
-However, you may also find something not listed elsewhere.
+These sites often allow searching within the book, which finds more books than our catalogue can.